anshulLuhsna/AI-Agent-Lab/docs/sota/research-notes.md

 Agents may exhibit variable performance due to factors like model drift or changes in data distribution.
 Continuous monitoring and regression testing are necessary to maintain consistent performance levels.

 ---
+## Testing LLM Apps Across the Development Cycle

+### **Why Does Testing LLM Apps Matter?**
+Testing LLM applications is crucial to guard against harmful or misleading responses, as well as to avoid embarrassing brand moments that could arise from their use.
+Ensuring reliability and accuracy in AI responses is essential for maintaining user trust and brand integrity.

+### **1. Adding Testing to the Design Phase**
+Integrating testing into the fundamental design of the LLM app promotes a "self-correction" approach.
+Applications with built-in error handling can utilize LLMs' ability to self-correct by executing tests within the application and feeding errors back to the LLM.

+**Use Cases:**
+- Self-corrective code generation
+- Self-corrective Retrieval-Augmented Generation (RAG) using LLM-as-judge evaluators

+### **2. Adding Testing to the Pre-Production Phase** (Offline Evaluation)
+The goal of pre-production testing is to measure application performance, ensure continuous improvement, and catch regressions in expected scenarios.

+**Steps:**
+- **Build a Dataset**: Collections of examples serving as inputs and (optionally) expected outputs for evaluating your LLM app.
+Datasets can be created through manual curation, past application logs, or synthetic data.

+- **Define Evaluation Criteria**: Utilize three types of evaluators:
+  - Heuristic evaluators
+  - Human evaluators
+  - LLM-as-Judge evaluators

+- **Regression Testing**: Due to model drift and sensitivity, regression testing is critical for LLM applications and should be conducted frequently.
+LangSmith supports these needs with a built-in comparison view.

+**Use Case:** Testing agents (Final response/Single step/Agent's trajectory)

+### **3. Adding Testing to the Post-Production Phase** (Online Testing)
+In post-production, a monitoring system helps detect when LLM app performance deviates from expectations, allowing for isolation of valuable failure cases.

+**Steps:**
+- **Set Up Tracing**: Gain visibility into production traffic by setting up tracing.
+LangSmith simplifies this process and provides insights into user input, application response, and all interim steps taken to arrive at the response.
+This detail aids in writing specific step assertions or debugging issues later.

+- **Collect Feedback in Production**: Gather feedback from users and LLM-as-Judge evaluators.

+**Use Case:** Evaluating a RAG application in production.

+---
+---
 ## Future Directions in AI Agent Development

 ### **1. Enhanced Learning Mechanisms**